Torbraw/prisma-drizzle-lnl/README.md

 ## Prisma

+- `npx prisma format` will format the schema file
 - `npx prisma studio` will open the studio to see the data in the database
-- `npx prisma format` will format the schema file
+- `npx prisma db seed` will seed the database with the data in the seed file specified in package.json
 - `npx prisma generate` will generate the client in `node_modules/@prisma/client` and can be imported in the code for type safety
-- `npx prisma db seed` will seed the database with the data in the seed file specified in package.json
 - `npx prisma migrate dev` will create a migration and apply it to the database, you pass the `--name` flag to give a name to the migration (or it will be prompted).
 Will also generate the client
 - `npx prisma migrate deploy` will apply the migration to the database without creating a migration file (qa, staging, production)
-- `npx prisma migrate reset` will reset the database and apply all migrations and seed data
+- `npx prisma migrate reset` will reset the database, apply all migrations and seed data
 - `npx prisma db push` will apply the schema to the database without migration, useful for prototyping locally before using migrations [docs](https://www.prisma.io/docs/orm/prisma-migrate/workflows/prototyping-your-schema)
 - No automatic down migrations.
 How to do down migrations [docs](https://www.prisma.io/docs/orm/prisma-migrate/workflows/generating-down-migrations)